forsythfuture/child-care-pdf-scraper/README.md

 Facility addresses are not contained in the PDF files, but the NC DHHS maintains a log of addresses at this site: http://ncchildcaresearch.dhhs.state.nc.us/search.asp.

-The repo contains a web scraper in the `add_address.R` file that pulls the address for facilities.
+The repo contains a web scraper in the `add_address.R` file that pulls the addresses for facilities.
+The file `geocode_forsyth.R` uses the Google Maps API to convert the address data to lat / long.
+It only converts Forsyth County addresses, but the code can easily be modified to converty any or all counties.